percwg/perc-wg/double/draft-ietf-perc-double.md

 The algorithms recommended in [@I-D.ietf-rtcweb-fec] for audio work with no additional considerations.

-The algorithm recommend in [@I-D.ietf-rtcweb-fec] for video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
+The algorithm recommend in [@I-D.ietf-rtcweb-fec] for repair of video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
 The repair packets for Flex FEC MUST be handled like RTCP packets instead of RTP packets in that only the hop-by-hop cryptographic algorithms are applied when using the double transform and not the end-to-end algorithms.
-When using Flex FEC, the negotiation of double for the crypto is the out of band signaling that indicates that repair packets MUST use the order of operations that, when encrypting, do SRTP followed by FEC.
-This is to ensure that the original media is not reveled to the Media Distributor but at the same time allow the Media Distributor to use Flex FEC based to repair media.
+When using Flex FEC, the negotiation of double for the crypto is the out of band signaling that indicates that the repair packets MUST use the order of operations of SRTP followed by FEC when encrypting.
+This is to ensure that the original media is not reveled to the Media Distributor but at the same time allow the Media Distributor to repair media.

 Note that for interoperability with WebRTC, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair